kelu124/un0rick/index.md

 1. __FPGA__: Lattice iCE40HX4K - TQFP 144 Package
 2. __Memory__:
-  * 8 Mbit SRAM, 10ns, 512 k x 16, equivalent:
-      * 65 full lines of 120us at 64Msps
-      * 840 lines of 120us at 10Msps, 8 bits
+  * 8 Mbit SRAM, 10ns, 512 k x 16, equivalent to 65 full lines of 120us at 64Msps or 840 lines of 120us at 10Msps, 8 bits.
   * 8 Mb SPI Flash for FPGA configuration
 3. __Ultrasound processing__:
   * __VGA__: AD8331 controled by DAC
   * __Pulser__: MD1210 + TC6320
   * __ADC__: 65Msps ADC10065
-    * 10 bits of data / sample
-    * 2 bits of line trackers
-    * 4 bits of IOs (counters, ...)
+  * __Data__ formatted over 2 bytes, with 10 bits / sample, 2 bits of line trackers, 4 bits of IOs (counters, ...)  and 2 bits for tracking.
 4. __Parameters__: Settings programable via USB or Raspberry Pi
   * Type of acquisition (one line / set of lines)
   * Number of lines